-A critical examination of education, how American education has been institutionalized, and how a society's values and politics are formulated and translated by schools.
-Sociological and philosophical concepts will be used to understand conflicting educational policy aims of various societal groups.
-The purpose of the course is to develop the potential to think critically and evaluatively in preparation for ethical educational leadership.
+A critical examination of education, how American education has been institutionalized, and how society's agenda is formulated and translated by schools.
+Historical, sociological and philosophical concepts will be used to understand conflicting educational policy aims of various societal groups.
+The purpose of the course is to develop one's potential for thinking critically and evaluatively about American education and its institutions in preparation for ethical educational leadership and citizenship.